The Ultimate Dog Conditioner Guide: Shine, Soften, Protect

 Benefits: Moisturising and Antibacterial

-Coconut oil is a great moisturiser.
-It helps dry skin and dull fur feel softer and healthier.
-It also has mild antibacterial properties, which can help protect irritated or sensitive skin.
-For everyday grooming, especially in colder months, it can give your dog a little extra care and comfort.
+Coconut oil keeps skin soft and smooth.
+It makes dull skin and fur feel softer and better.
+It also has some mild antibacterial qualities that can help protect skin that is red, itchy, or sensitive.
+It can give your dog a little extra care and comfort when you clean him every day, especially in the winter.

 How to Apply Safely